JonathanMEdwards/subtext10/doc/language.md

 ```
 All `test` blocks in the workspace are executed after programmer edits that could affect them (after all edits in the prototype implementation).
 If a rejection occurs inside the test block then it is treated as a static error, which is a problem for the programmer to resolve, but does not prevent the workspace from being used.

 Each `test` block executes inside a copy of the workspace where all input items have been reset to their initial state.
 This reset workspace is also the input value to the `test` block.
-That way tests are isolated and reproduceable, even if they explore changes to the workspace.
+That way tests are isolated and reproducible, even if they explore changes to the workspace.
 For example:
 ```Txt
 x: 0
 y = x + 1